 The cost of visiting an oral surgeon near you is completely dependent on the type of surgery you require.
 Below is a table of common treatments and their prices.

-Should I see an oral surgeon now?
+Should I see an oral surgeon near me now?

 You should seek treatment from an oral surgeon if your general dentist has recommended it, but just because you have mouth pain doesn't mean you need an oral surgeon.
 If you have oral cancer, missing teeth, severe tooth pain, progressed periodontal disease, or wisdom teeth needing removal, then you may also want to seek the help of an oral surgeon.